merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/03_Configuration.md

 6. Show Warehouse Description

 You can write a description about your warehouses and share this information with customers.
-Select this option if you want your customer to view the description.The Warehouse Information option must be enabled to make the Show Warehouse Description visible.
+Select this option if you want your customer to view the description.
+The Warehouse Information option must be enabled to make the Show Warehouse Description visible.